YuriyGuts/persistent-touch-id-sudo/README.md

 1. Executable: `/usr/local/bin/persistent-touch-id-sudo`
 2. Launch daemon: `/Library/LaunchDaemons/com.yuriyguts.persistent-touch-id-sudo.plist`

-When macOS starts up, it runs the launch daemon, which defines how to run the executable and where to store its logs.
+When macOS starts up, it invokes the launch daemon, which defines the metadata for launching the executable (what file to run, where to store logs, etc.).

 The executable checks if Touch ID is already configured in `/etc/pam.d/sudo`.
 If it's not, it adds a new configuration line there allowing Touch ID to be used.

+The entire operation is very fast and leaves no processes running in the background.

 ### Why is it a C binary instead of a shell script?